MeerMusik/LinuxScripts/README.md

 to see which Version is installed on your Distribution.

 If Python is not found, install the prebuilt Binaries provided by your Distribution.
-Check your Distribution specific Installer on how to do that.
+Read the Instructions for the Package Manager of your Distribution on how to do that.

 ## WindowsScripts
 I also published my Windows Scripts Dual-Licensed under "The Unlicense" (Public Domain) OR under the "CC0-1.0 Universal License" (Public Domain with Fallback Mechanism):